 To install an earth battery, you have to first decide where you want to place it.

 Small earth batteries are portable and work both indoors and outdoors.
 They can be installed a few feet away from the appliance that will rely on the battery’s power.

 Large earth batteries require an expansive area of soil and can therefore only be installed outdoors.
 The most important factors to determine before installing a large earth battery are the amount of space required and the availability of a water source close to the location you’ve identified.

-This is because soil-based earth batteries need constantly moist soil to perform well.
+This is because ground batteries need constantly moist soil to perform well.
 Runoff from an irrigation system or a septic tank drain field can help provide the water that’s needed.

 Once you’ve identified a location for your earth battery, you’ll need to construct it.
 For large earth battery systems, you might find it useful to install them as line batteries with pairs of zinc and copper spike electrodes planted 5 to 6 feet from each other.
 This will create a series of ‘batteries’ that draw ions from the earth.
 It’s best to experiment with what works best on your property.

 After you connect the electrodes to a copper wire, you can hook the battery up to your home’s lighting system circuit.